hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 Braiins OS+ factory reset using SD card
 =======================================

-You can do a factory reset, by following the steps bellow:
+You can do a factory reset by following the steps bellow:

   * Mount the first FAT partition of the SD card
   * Open the file uEnv.txt and insert the following string (make sure there is only one string per line)